Used Hyundai i20 cars for sale

 Used Hyundai i20 pros and cons

-The Hyundai i20 is a small hatchback that’s a bit like one of those people who only ever uses the middle lane of a motorway — it’s totally middle of the road.
-It’s good looking, but not so stylish that people think you might have actually spent a lot of money on it.
+The Hyundai i20 is a small hatchback that’s good looking, but not so stylish that people think you might have actually spent a lot of money on it.
 Equally, it’s roomy without being massive, and it’s decent to drive, but not thrilling.
-Like we said — middle of the road.

 First launched in 2020, and given a round of mild updates in 2023, the i20 looks smart, with its low-set nose, angular lines, and sharp-looking brake lights.
 It’s not a shocking looking car, but in the right colour — dark blue seems to work well — it looks more than smart enough.

-If you’re doing lots of motorway miles, definitely go for the 1.0 as it feels much livelier than the 1.2, and that’s actually just as true around town where the turbocharged engine is better for nipping in and out of gaps in the traffic.
+If you’re doing lots of motorway miles, definitely go for the 1.0-litre engine as it feels much livelier than the 1.2, and that’s actually just as true around town where the smaller engine is better for nipping in and out of gaps in traffic.
 That said, a VW Polo is comfier for long-hauls, as the i20 has too much road and wind noise in the cabin.

 What to look for when buying a used Hyundai i20